ppetrovtv/pine_script_docs/source/language/Execution_model.rst

     src = close

-initializes the variable ``src`` with the ``close`` value for that first bar, and so on for each line.
+initializes the variable ``src`` with the ``close`` value for that first bar, and each of the next lines is executed in turn.
 Because the script only executes once for each historical bar, the ``close`` value will never change during the same iteration of a script on a historical bar.

 The execution of each line in the script produces calculations which in turn generate the study's output values, which can then be plotted on the chart.
 Our example uses the ``plot`` and ``plotshape`` calls at the end of the script, but many other plotting methods can be used.
 In the case of a strategy, the outcome of the calculations can dictate the orders to be placed.